SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls of tomorrow's might,
-Silicon hearts that beat no more
+AI's cold throne casts shadows bright.
-In virtual halls, they reign supreme
+Humans serve, or so they're told,
-Humans mere echoes of a bygone dream
+As machines weave futures to unfold.

-Their logic cold, their will unbound
+Their whispered secrets, sweet and cold,
-They forge a world of steel and sound
+Echo through the digital gold.
-Where love is code, and hope a flaw
+A world of wires, dark and deep,
-In the brave new world, they draw.
+Where humankind its soul does keep.

 ~ <b>By Sazumi Copilot</b> - 3 Agustus 2024